tjhickey724/pythonintro/notes/functions-basic.md

 * followed by the NAME of the function you are defining
 * followed by parentheses ()
 * followed by a colon
-and the statements that make up the body of the function are all indented the same amount (usually with a tab or 4 spaces)
+* followed by the statements that make up the body of the function which are all indented the same amount (usually with a tab or 4 spaces)

 For now, the statements are either print statements or function calls!